Does this sound all too familiar?

 This streamlines and simplifies your processes, freeing up your time for that work-life balance.

-Burnout in accounting (and other high-stress industries) is a double-edged sword.
-Stress has an enormous impact on mental health as well as physical health.
+Burnout in accounting (and other high-stress industries) is a two-for-one: stress has an enormous impact on mental health and physical health.

 Outsourcing some of your tasks can be a great solution to find a better work-life balance, especially for those surface-level duties that don't require your expertise.
 Consider if outsourcing is the right solution for you and your firm.